Frequently Asked Questions

 A Good Faith Estimate (GFE) is a document that provides you with a clear breakdown of the expected costs of your therapy sessions.
 It is part of the No Surprises Act, designed to help clients better understand and plan for the financial aspects of their care.
 Learn more here.

-Sessions are held by secure, HIPAA-compliant phone or video.
+Sessions and evaluations are held by secure, HIPAA-compliant phone or video.

 What is your cancellation policy?

-Your scheduled session time is reserved specifically for you, and the full fee is required whether or not you attend.
-Each client is allotted one courtesy cancellation per 52-week period for each weekly session they hold (e.g., clients in twice-weekly therapy receive two courtesy cancellations per year).
+Your session time is reserved specifically for you, and the full fee is charged whether or not you attend.
+Each client receives one courtesy cancellation per 52-week period for each weekly session held (e.g., twice-weekly clients receive two per year).

 In our early sessions, we move at a steady pace to help you feel grounded and oriented in the work.
 We’ll begin with an initial assessment to understand your history, needs, and goals, and we’ll review confidentiality, privacy, and any practice policies so you know exactly what to expect.
 We also spend time helping your nervous system settle, so you can feel safe and supported as we begin the therapeutic process.